pipelight/doc.pipelight/introduction/bootstrap.md

 pipelight enable watcher
 ```

-Check that the event listener is running in the background
+You may want to check that the event listener is running in the background

 ```sh
 ps aux | grep pipelight
 ```

-## Without git
+## Start a project without git

 Create a template config file.